Google Ads strategy for profitable SME growth

 3. Automation with control

 The new generation of Google Ads requires a balance between automation and human oversight.
-The introduction of Google Ads Expert and Google Analytics Expert as AI agents offers support, but strategic decisions remain within the human domain.
-For teams looking to undergo AI training, this is a crucial component of modern marketing competencies.
+The introduction of Google Ads Expert and Google Analytics Expert as AI agents provides support, but strategic decisions remain a human domain.
+For teams wanting to follow AI training, this is a crucial part of modern marketing competencies.

 Advanced targeting in the privacy era